 Since the graduate program in psychology is designed primarily for students seeking the PhD, all applicants are considered on that basis.

-The application deadline is December 1.
-Applications may be submitted any time but are considered only once each year—between December 1 and February 1—for admission the following fall.
+The application deadline is Dec.
+1. Applications may be submitted at any time but are considered only once each year—between Dec.
+1 and Feb.
+1—for admission the following fall.
 Admission decisions are based on a composite consideration of prior academic and research performance, letters of reference, and the applicant's statement about background and purpose.
 Admission materials are reviewed initially by faculty members in the applicant's primary training area.

 An undergraduate major in psychology—including a laboratory course in experimental psychology, a course in statistics, and additional work in the natural sciences and in mathematics—is desirable but not required.
 Students who have not had such a background but are strongly qualified on other grounds may be admitted.
 They may be asked to remedy deficiencies in background work with certain courses or independent study before embarking on the regular graduate program.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.